 Nevada Test Range topographic chart centered on Groom Lake

 The origin of the name "Area 51" is unclear.
-It is believed to be from anAtomic Energy Commission (AEC) numbering grid, although Area 51 is not part of this system; it is adjacent to Area 15.
+It is believed to be from anAtomic Energy Commission (AEC) numbering grid, although Area 51 is not part of this system; it is next to Area 15.
 Another explanation is that 51 was used because it was unlikely that the AEC would use the number.[18]
-According to theCentral Intelligence Agency (CIA), the correct names for the facility are Homey Airport (XTA/KXTA) and Groom Lake,[19][20] though the name "Area 51" was used in a CIA document from theVietnam War.[21]
-The facility has also been referred to as "Dreamland" and "Paradise Ranch",[22] among other nicknames, with the former also being theapproach controlcall sign for the surrounding area.[23][24]
-The USAF public relations has referred to the facility as "an operating location near Groom Dry Lake".
+According to theCentral Intelligence Agency (CIA), the facility is called Homey Airport (XTA/KXTA) and Groom Lake,[19][20] though the name "Area 51" was used in a CIA document from theVietnam War.[21]
+Nicknames for the facility include "Paradise Ranch" and "Dreamland";[22] the latter is theapproach controlcall sign for the surrounding area.[23][24]
+Air Force public relations has referred to the facility as "an operating location near Groom Dry Lake".
 Thespecial use airspace around the field is referred to as Restricted Area 4808 North (R-4808N).[25]

 We flew over it and within thirty seconds, you knew that was the place[...] it was right by a dry lake.
 Man alive, we looked at that lake, and we all looked at each other.
 It was another Edwards, so we wheeled around, landed on that lake, taxied up to one end of it.
 It was a perfect natural landing field[...] as smooth as a billiard table without anything being done to it.